tilburgsciencehub/website/content/building-blocks/configure-your-computer/statistics-and-computation/git.md

 #### Additional instructions for Mac Users

 Download the setup files from the link above.
-If your system says the file can't be opened (because it is from an unidentified developer), then open it via right-lick and `open`.
+If your system says the file can't be opened (because it is from an unidentified developer), then open it via right-click and `open`.

 <!--Also install the command-line auto-completion script.
 For this go to [this website](https://github.com/git/git/raw/master/contrib/completion/git-completion.bash).
 You should now see a the text file starting with